Topics

 Cleaner fuels and changes to aircraft design can play an essential role in reducing emissions from flying.
 Ensuring planes are as efficient as possible and are capable of being powered by alternatives to fossil kerosene, is essential.
 Both pathways have a role to play, and will require cooperation between industry and regulators.

 However, the right type of fuels need to be pursued.
-Using crop-based biofuels would cause negative effects such as driving deforestation or increasing food prices.
-Therefore the focus needs to be on Sustainable Aviation Fuels (SAF).
-These can be advanced biofuels, which are produced using feedstocks which don’t compete with food, or feedstocks derived from renewable electricity, known as e-kerosene.
+Using crop-based biofuels causes negative effects such as driving deforestation or increasing food prices.
+Therefore the focus needs to be on truly Sustainable Aviation Fuels (SAF).
+These can be advanced biofuels, which are produced using feedstocks which don’t compete with food (but are available in limited quantities), or feedstocks derived from renewable electricity with a great scalability and sustainability potential, known as e-kerosene or e-SAF.
+Read more about Sustainable Aviation Fuels.

 Paying for pollution

 The EU has put in place a carbon market for aviation called the Emission Trading System (ETS) which remains one of the few measures in place attempting to address the sector’s soaring emissions.
 Under the carbon market, airlines must pay for emissions on flights within the European Economic Area (EEA).
-However, airlines still get more than half of their pollution permits for free and all long-haul flights – which represent the bulk of aviation emissions – are not counted under the carbon market.
+However, in 2025, airlines still received around half of their pollution permits for free and all long-haul flights (extra EEA flights) – which represent the bulk of aviation emissions – are not counted under the carbon market.